 We spend a fair amount of time writing about trade shows and industry events, and it certainly isn’t by accident.
-For one thing, the Marcy team has been fortunate enough to get lots of work aimed at tradeshow displays, collateral material, and branding efforts.
-And for another, our clients love that we can help them make significant sales in just a few days by employing the right tools.
+For one thing, the Marcy team has been fortunate enough to get lots of work.
+Primarily aimed at tradeshow displays, collateral material, and branding efforts.
+And for another, our clients love that we can help them make significant sales.
+In just a few days by employing the right tools to enhance your marketing message.

 At first glance, it might seem that we have things backwards.
 After all, if all the attendees are going to be from a certain industry, shouldn’t your materials be more focused, not less?